RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 They are all very popular because they offer a huge range of services.

+My take-away from this is that what makes a cloud provider successful is offering a large range of fully integrated services.

 # What are the 4 pillars of DevOps and how do they relate to cloud computing?

-- DevOps Culture and Mindset.
-- Adapting Microservices.
-- Building a Quality-Driven Mindset.
-- Tools and Automation.
+- DevOps Culture and Mindset - Alignment of people, products and processes to foster effective collaboration.
+This relates to cloud computing because if everyone is using the same software, everyone can collaborate and help each other.

+- Adapting Microservices - Microservices architecture breaks down large software projects into smaller, independent modules that communicate through APIs.
+This relates to cloud computing because we can use some of the microservices from a cloud.

+- Building a Quality-Driven Mindset - Quality assurance goes beyond bug identification to preventing them from arising in the first place.
+Rapid software development, continuous testing, deployment, and monitoring are crucial components of DevOps.
+This relates to cloud computing because we can use services provided by the cloud for things like testing and deployment.

+- Tools and Automation - Integrating a tool system that helps facilitate communication across the development, testing, and deployment stages is essential.
+This relates to cloud computing because we can use tools provided by the cloud.

-They relate to cloud computing
+My take-away from this is that all 4 pillars of DevOps relate to cloud computing in some way.

 # Case studies
 Betabrand
 - The company struggled with the maintenance difficulties and lack of scalability of the bare metal infrastructure supporting their operations.

 - In anticipation of 2017’s Black Friday increased web traffic, Betabrand migrated to a Google Cloud infrastructure managed by Kubernetes (Google Kubernetes Engine, or GKE).
 They experienced no issues related to the migration, and Black Friday 2017 was a success.

+My take-away from this is that cloud computing can can be increadibly useful in the right circumstances.

 # How does Cloud Computing work as a business model?
+The business model for cloud providers is can be:

+- Pay-As-You-Go - pay for what you use.

+- Flexible Pay-As-You-Go - pay for what you use but its cheaper because the processes being run can be stopped or started depending on demand, usually used for one-a-day batch processes or long-running processes that can easily be stopped and restarted.

-The business model for cloud providers is usually subscription based, so clients pay a set amount periodically for the services they utilise and re-negotiate if they need more services.
+- Subscription based - so clients pay a set amount periodically for the services they utilise and re-negotiate if they need more services but will still pay the agreed upon price even if they use less than what you are given.

+My take-away from this is that when decideing which business model to pay for you usually want to use Pay-As-You-Go or Flexible Pay-As-You-Go depending on what you are using it for, unless you know exactly what you are going to use and for how long, then it might be cheaper to use a subscription based business model.

 # What sorts of things do you usually need to pay for when using the cloud?
-- Storage
-- Different services
+- Networking costs: The vendor decides how much it must spend to maintain the network.
+Consequently, the provider estimates the costs for the hardware, network setup, labor and maintenance.

+- Storage costs: The vendor calculates how much it will cost to operate a company's storage hardware or what it will cost to buy new hardware to meet the storage needs of the enterprise.

+- Computing costs: The provider calculates the costs for CPUs -- client organizations will have their own individual requirements when it comes to using CPUs.
+Costs also include licensing fees, depending on the operating system an organization is running.
+The provider calculates the costs of buying hardware for every gigabyte of virtual RAM that a company uses.

+My take-away from this is that when choosing a cloud provider you need to consider every cost.